aymanalqadhi/tikpp/README.md

     // ...

-    // Return false to remove this handler from handlers map
+    // Return false to remove this handler from the completion handlers map
     // If true is returned, this handler will remain in the completion
     // handlers map (Used for commands that return multiple responses,
     // such as: getall, listen, etc...)